dandekarsneha07/asic-design-class/README.md

  <summary> Assignment-7 </summary>

-## Generating waveforms for PLL and DAC
+## Simulation of BabySoC and generating waveforms for PLL and DAC

+For this lab we need to use the previously generated verilog code, and simulate the BabySoC.
+This process involves generating DAC (Digital-to-Analog Converter) and PLL (Phase-Locked Loop) waveforms for the RISC-V processor.

 ### PLL
 A phase-locked loop (PLL) is an electronic circuit with a voltage or voltage-driven oscillator that constantly adjusts to match the frequency of an input signal.
 PLLs are used to generate, stabilize, modulate, demodulate, filter or recover a signal from a "noisy" communications channel where data has been interrupted.